-The following table sets forth certain information as of December 31, 2018 with respect to compensation plans under which our equity securities are authorized for issuance.
+The following table sets forth certain information as of December 31, 2019 with respect to compensation plans under which our equity securities are authorized for issuance.
+As a result of reverse stock splits effected in April 2019 and in January 2020, the number of our equity securities subject to existing equity compensation plans and the number of securities remaining available for future issuance under such plans is de minimis.

-Number of securities remaining available for Number of securities to be Weighted-average exercise future issuance under issued upon exercise of price of outstanding equity compensation plans outstanding options, options, warrants and (excluding securities warrants and rights rights reflected in column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by stockholders 3,720,000 \$0.31 -0- Equity compensation plans not approved by stockholders 10,999,275 \$0.04 5,000,725
+I • Number of securities remaining available for Number of securities to be Weighted-average exercise future issuance under issued upon exercise of price of outstanding equity compensation plans outstanding options, options, warrants and (excluding securities warrants and rights rights reflected in column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by -0- -0- -0stockholders Equity compensation plans not approved by stockholders 11 \$33,909 5

-A description of our equity compensation plans can be found in footnote 8 to our 2018 consolidated financial statements.
+A description of our equity compensation plans can be found in footnote 7 to our 2019 consolidated financial statements.